|

 way he ran his finger down a small, black book of contacts

-and told you exactly which detective to call in Brooklyn for the
+and told you exactly which detective to call in “I’ll never forget how

 he liked to sing at Elaine’s.
 "I’ll never forget his